> Home-Selling Checklist: Important Steps at Every Stage of the Process

 The deed to the house

-The house keys, garage door opener, access codes for gates, smart locks, etc.
+The house keys, garage door opener, gate access codes, smart locks, etc.

 Any last utility bills that need to be paid